antipasta/WWW-JSON/README.md

 OAuth2 => Net::OAuth2::AccessToken->new( ... )

 New roles can be created to support different types of authentication.
 Documentation on this will be fleshed out at a later time.

+## ua\_options

+Options that can be passed when initializing the useragent.
+For example { timeout => 5 }.
+See LWP::UserAgent for possibilities.

 # METHODS